SciHorizon-GENE: Benchmarking LLM for Life Sciences Inference from Gene Knowledge to Functional Understanding: Experimental Settings

 \subsection{Evaluation Metrics}

 We adopt automatically computable metrics tailored to each evaluation perspective and question type.
 For research attention and hallucination tendency, accuracy on single-choice questions is used, where hallucination is explicitly defined as selecting any substantive option when no correct answer exists.
 Knowledge completeness is assessed on tasks with multiple valid answers using macro-averaged precision, recall, and F1.

-For functional interpretation tasks, we measure semantic similarity using ROUGE-L~\cite{lin2004rouge} and BERTScore~\cite{zhang2019bertscore}, and additionally track perplexity and answer length to characterize changes in fluency and verbosity.
+For functional summary tasks, we measure semantic similarity using ROUGE-L~\cite{lin2004rouge} and BERTScore~\cite{zhang2019bertscore}, and additionally track perplexity and answer length to characterize changes in fluency and verbosity.
 To assess literature influence in Gene Ontology prediction, we adapt the CAFA evaluation protocol~\cite{jiang2016expanded} to LLM outputs.
-All metrics are computed automatically; formal definitions and computation details are provided in Appendix~\ref{appendix:metrics}.
+Formal definitions and computation details are provided in Appendix~\ref{appendix:metrics}.